 An MBA statement of purpose is a personal statement.
 Don’t transfer text directly from your resume and do not use passive voice.
 Use active voice with as many vivid descriptions as you can naturally fit in.

 You might be very proud of your garden or your guitar playing abilities but don’t try to squeeze that in your MBA statement of purpose unless it is relevant to your argument.
 Remember why you are writing this essay and who is going to read it.

-If you need a professional in the admissions scene to help brainstorm your personal statement or to review it before submitting your application, contact us or start here.
+If you need a professional in the admissions scene to help brainstorm your personal statement or to review it before submitting your application, start here.

 The Best GMAT Prep Courses, According to MBA Students